 In-duct Wastewater Evaporation is a simple, low-cost way of achieving zero liquid discharge from a wet FGD process.
 Atomized wastewater is evaporated using flue gas upstream of the particulate control device.
-The dissolved solids form particulate that is captured with the fly ash for disposal or beneficial use.
+The dissolved solids form particulate captured with the fly ash for disposal or beneficial use.

 AECOM Process Technologies has successfully deployed technology involving the injection of atomized salt solutions for more than a decade.
 We have the experience, tools, and technology to do this successfully and reliably.